abarbour/kitagawa/README.md

 ### Open Well

-The first theoretical model for a sealed well responding to seimic displacements is from [Cooper, et al. (1965)](https://doi.org/10.1029/JZ070i016p03915 "The response of well-aquifer systems to seismic waves").
+The first theoretical model for a sealed well responding to seismic displacements is from [Cooper, et al. (1965)](https://doi.org/10.1029/JZ070i016p03915 "The response of well-aquifer systems to seismic waves").

 This package also includes support for the models in